 We will encourage you to fulfil your potential whilst studying in our friendly and dynamic school based in the multi-award-winning Sibson Building.

-This programme has been designed for those who have achieved grades or are predicted grades lower than our standard AAA or AAB entry requirements.
+This programme has been designed for those who have achieved grades or are predicted grades lower than our standard entry requirements.

 To help bridge the gap between school and university, you’ll cover material from the A Level Mathematics and Further Mathematics syllabuses, along with advanced topics taken from university-level studies preparing you for university.
 Alongside mathematics, you can choose optional modules covering topics from computing to history.

 On completion of the Foundation Year, you have the option to continue to one of the following BSc programmes: Mathematics - BSc (Hons), Mathematics and Statistics - BSc (Hons), Mathematics and Accounting and Finance - BA (Hons), Financial Mathematics - BSc (Hons).

 In Stage 1 you’ll continue to receive support through small group tutorials, where you can practice the new mathematics you’ll be learning, ask questions and work with other students to find solutions.
 You’ll study a mixture of pure and applied mathematics, and statistics, providing you with a solid foundation for your later studies.

 In Stage 2, you study some core modules which build upon the material learnt at Stage 1.
 Thereafter you can start to tailor your degree to your interests through our range of optional modules, continuing to explore the areas you enjoy into Stage 3.

 This degree can also be taken as a five-year programme with a Year in Industry between your second and final years.

 You have access to a range of professional mathematical and statistical software such as: